 There are a few exceptions.
 It is not necessary to purchase coverage for sole proprietors, nor is it necessary to cover family members who are corporate officers, or direct family members who live in the same household as the employer.
 However, these exceptions do not apply to workers in hazardous jobs like construction and trucking.

-If you fail to carry workers’ compensation for your employees, you can face a felony conviction that is punishable by up to three years in a jail and fines of up to $25,000.
+If you fail to carry workers’ compensation for your employees, you can face a felony conviction that is punishable by up to three years in jail and fines of up to $25,000.
 Make sure you have the coverage you need by talking to a local independent insurance agent.

 How Much Does Workers’ Compensation Insurance Cost in Springfield, IL?